-You want to set the right tone for your wedding with your invitations, but you don't have a big budget.
+So you want to set the right tone for your wedding with your invitations, but you don't have a big budget.
 Don't sweat it!
 There are plenty of ways to get gorgeous invites without breaking the bank.
-Browse below and discover 10 ways to save big on your big-day stationery.
+Here are 10 ways to save big on your big day stationery.

 1. Make your own invitations.
 If you have a great printer at home, you're halfway there!
 Browse wedding blogs or online stationery stores for gorgeous free invitation templates that can be personalized with your wedding details before you print.
 Feel like getting crafty?
-Order a rubber stamp customized with your invitation wording and a few packs of pretty paper, and get to work.
+Order a rubber stamp customized with your invitation wording, pick up a few packs of pretty paper, and get to work.

 3. Use standard-sized envelopes.
 Believe it or not, a square wedding invitation is going to cost you!
 Oversized or non-standard envelopes have to be hand-stamped by the post office, so you'll end up shelling out more for postage than you would for rectangular invites.